googlearchive/cloud-pubsub-samples-java/cmdline-pull/README.md

 This is a command line sample application using the Cloud Pub/Sub API.
 You can do the following things with this command line tool:

-- Connect to an IRC channel and publish IRC massages.
+- Connect to an IRC channel and publish IRC messages.
 - Pull messages from a subscription and print those messages.

 ## Prerequisites